 Moreover, top scores and GPAs are not necessarily a guarantee of success in the legal profession.
 But keep in mind, it is how law schools filter their applicants.
 You have to sharpen your applications to meet the criteria law schools frequently use to measure applicants.

-The application process may differ slightly from school to school, however, there are several core requirements for admission to an ABA accredited law school in the United States.
+The application process may differ slightly from school to school, however, there are several core requirements for admission to an American Bar Association (ABA) accredited law school in the United States.

 Here is what you will need to do to qualify for law school: